 - Worked on output decent errors.

-Considering some of the top eCommerce websites and product comparison websites such as Amazon.com, Kipling, Reebok make their users take these features for granted, I soon found that a large number of middle and low tier eCommerce websites weren’t even close.
+Considering some of the top eCommerce websites and product comparison websites such as Amazon.com, Kipling, and Reebok make their users take these features for granted, I soon found that a large number of middle and low tier eCommerce websites weren’t even close.

 In a competitive internet environment, providing a superior user experience becomes key to purchase decisions.
 It thus became important for us to keep in mind customer standards while redesigning the store’s checkout page.